Seface-Studios/particle-sequence-merge/README.md

 ## Merge the files
 1. Download the latest version [here](https://github.com/Seface-Blocks/particle-sequence-merge/releases/latest).
-2. Execute `Seface's Particle Sequence Merge.exe` file.
+2. Execute `SefacesParticleSequenceMerge.exe` file.
 3. Place the relative path to a folder with all the images that you want to generate.
    - You can leave the path blank to use the default path `images/`.<br />
      Have in mind that if the directory doesn't exist, the file will not be generated.
+4. Write a cool name for your image.
+   - You can leave the image name blank to use the default name `particle.png`.
-4. The result will be generated as `generated_image.png` in the same directory as the executable file.
+5. The result will be generated in the same executable directory.

 ![Example](./.github/assets/example.png)